rwebaz/Political-Lessons-Project/README.md

 # Political Lessons Project

-A Git Hub repo of Political Lessons
+A GitHub repo of Political lessons that emphasize both the GFM and Kramdown engines